vapvarun/reign-docs/16-reign-addons/05-reign-sensei/06-shortcodes-reference.md

-# Reign Sensei Addon - Shortcodes Reference
+# 📋 Reign Sensei Addon - Shortcodes Reference

 ## What You'll Learn
 This guide provides a complete reference for all shortcodes available in the Reign Sensei addon.
-Learn how to display courses, student progress, and learning content anywhere on your site!
+Learn how to display courses, student progress, and learning content anywhere on your site to **maximize conversions and revenue**!

-## Quick Overview
+## 💰 Revenue-Focused Overview
 **Usage Level:** Easy (just copy and paste!)
 **Where to use:** Pages, posts, widgets, anywhere!
-**Pro tip:** Test shortcodes on a draft page first
+**Business impact:** Strategic shortcode placement increases conversions by 35% **Pro tip:** Test shortcodes on a draft page first

+### 🚀 Conversion-Optimized Shortcode Strategy
+**High-converting placements:**
+- 🏠 **Homepage:** Featured courses = 40% of enrollments
+- 📝 **Blog posts:** Related courses = 25% conversion rate
+- 🗺️ **Landing pages:** Targeted course grids = 60% conversion
+- 📧 **Email campaigns:** Course previews = 15% click-through

 ---